-Aim The purpose of this stage is to: Key activities in this stage Project scope is refined Concept planning is completed (where relevant) Full business case is completed Resource estimation to within 20% Prioritisation by Project Oversight Committee Investment approval - a budget for Detailed Design is approved (if required) Who is involved Project Manger Project Team Consultants / Contractors Project Sponsor Project Oversight Committee Outputs produced during this stage Full business case Procurement Plan (if required - refer Procurement Officer is unsure) Communications and/or Engagement Plan (if required - refer Communications and Engagement if unsure) Prioritisation Assessment Budget allocation for detailed design if required Things to think about Procurement activities may be required as part of this phase.
+Aim The purpose of this stage is to: refine the scope of the project refine requirements and project parameters confirm resource and budget requirements identify risks and mitigations undertake scheduling and identify inter-dependencies undertake concept designs (where relevant), and develop a full business case, based on all of this information.
+Key activities in this stage Project scope is refined Concept planning is completed (where relevant) Full business case is completed Resource estimation to within 20% Prioritisation by Project Board Investment approval - a budget for Detailed Design is approved (if required) Who is involved Project Manger Project Team Consultants / Contractors Project Sponsor Project Board Outputs produced during this stage Full business case Procurement Plan (if required - refer Procurement Officer is unsure) Communications and/or Engagement Plan (if required - refer Communications and Engagement if unsure) Prioritisation Assessment Budget allocation for detailed design if required Things to think about Procurement activities may be required as part of this phase.
 Refer to Council's Procurement Policy and seek advice from the Procurement Officer if required.
-If stakeholder communications or engagement activities are required as part of this phase, a Communications Plan (Appendix 4) or an Engagement Plan (Appendix 5) should be produced and discussed with the Communications and Engagement Team, if it hasn't been produced at the previous stage. - Which of the solutions explored so far are the best contenders for further development? - What the relative merits of each assessed option (including the base case of 'do nothing')? - What re the likely costs and value to Council of undertaking this project? - Who needs to be involved in assessing the efficacy and desirability of the selected solutions? - What is in scope / out of scope?
+If stakeholder communications or engagement activities are required as part of this phase, a Communications Plan (Appendix 4) or an Engagement Plan (Appendix 5) should be produced and discussed with the Communications and Engagement Team, if it hasn't been produced at the previous stage.
+Which of the solutions explored so far are the best contenders for further development?
+What the relative merits of each assessed option (including the base case of 'do nothing')?
+What re the likely costs and value to Council of undertaking this project?
+Who needs to be involved in assessing the efficacy and desirability of the selected solutions?
+What is in scope / out of scope?

-being put forward?
+- Have you considered project resourcing costs and availability in the options being put forward?
 Consider also maintenance and ongoing operational costs, as well as whether any training, equipment or additional handover costs need to be factored into the project budget.
-Communications Plan - Appendix 4 Engagement Plan - Appendix 5 Full Business Case template - Appendix 6 Before progressing to the next stage, a business case must have been completed and accepted.
+Templates Communications Plan - Appendix 4 Engagement Plan - Appendix 5 Full Business Case template - Appendix 6 Gateway Gateway 3 Before progressing to the next stage, a business case must have been completed and accepted.
 The scheduling of the project needs to have been confirmed, and an appropriate budget must have been approved.
+Validation of business case Confirmation of schedule Budget - design and construction